 We begin in Lukla and proceed into Sagarmatha National Park via the Dudh Koshi River valley.
 Before arriving at Everest base camp and Kalapathar summit, we will travel through dense forests, high mountain pastures, and ancient Sherpa settlements like Namche, Phortse, and Dingboche, just like Hillary and Tenzing did.
 We will then prepare for our journey to Kala Patthar at Gorakshep.
 We will take a slightly different route back, passing through Tengboche and Lower Pangboche, taking in the final vistas before arriving in Lukla.

-Are you ready for the 12-day Everest base camp budget trek, which is embark adventure of your dreams?
+Are you ready for the 12-day Everest base camp budget trek, which is the embark adventure of your dreams?
 To guarantee your place on this incredible adventure, with our team together, let’s make it happen and BOOK NOW.

-Besides, the Everest Base Camp Budget Trek 12 Days is endowed with flora and fauna of the Sagarmatha National Park, and the pink rhododendron blossom makes this trek unforgettable during autumn and spring.
+Besides, the Everest Base Camp Budget Trek 12 Days is endowed with the flora and fauna of the Sagarmatha National Park, and the pink rhododendron blossom makes this trek unforgettable during autumn and spring.

 We suggest the winter Budget Everest Base Camp Trek (December, January, and February) trekking for seasoned trekkers.
 The summer/monsoon season of June, July, and August is not suitable because of the possible threat of avalanches in the higher areas and landslides in the lower areas.